 I doubt that I would get much of an argument if I said: “A beautiful painting deserves and needs a beautiful frame to complement it.”
 There are mass produced, big box store frames and at the other end of the spectrum we find frames that cost several thousand dollars.
 Then, if I said: “The term starving artist is really quite valid”, again; probably won’t get too much of an argument on that either!
-The majority of my frame work has been done for my wife, Diane Eugster and her work has been well received in various shows and successfully sold at her gallery.
+When I began framing the majority of my frame work has been done for my wife, Diane Eugster and her work has been well received in various shows and successfully sold at her gallery.
+Since moving to Phoenix in 2016 and having my own shop I have begun making frames for a number of artists that live in this area.

 With all of that being said, here’s where I want to fit in, I’ve coined a phrase boutique frame maker.
 In other words, I’d like to fill that gap between the less than $100.00 imported frame from the big box stores and the $1,000.00+ frame from the high end specialty shops.
 Depending on the size and complexity my goal is to keep your costs for a frame as low as possible, I know what it’s like to be that starving artist!
 My main motivation is meeting the challenge of what you need and the enjoyment the process brings me.
 The first step to frame making is to find the rough molding to base the frame on.
 There aren’t any suppliers here in Phoenix but there is Foster Planing Mills in Southern California who have an extensive catalog of moldings.
 Of course with them shipping charges will add up.
 Another option available to you is for me to create your molding profile either from Basswood so it can be gilded or else from hardwoods such as Cherry, Walnut, Oak, etc.